tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/stata-graphs.md

 {{% tip %}}

-- auto.dta is an example dataset created and provided by Stata itself.
+- `auto.dta` is an example dataset created and provided by Stata itself.

 {{% /tip %}}

 ## An Example

-Convert regression coefficients of `mdl_1` and `mdl_2` into a HTML file that can be copied into a paper.

 {{% codeblock %}}
 ```